pgdogdev/docs/docs/configuration/pgdog.toml/general.md

 Default: **`none`** (disabled)

-## Misc
+## Mirroring

 ### `mirror_queue`

-Size of requests that can wait while the mirror database processes other requests.
+How many transactions can wait while the mirror database processes previous requests.
 Increase this to lose less traffic while replaying, in case the mirror database is slower than production.

+Default: **`128`**

+### `mirror_exposure`

+How many transactions to send to the mirror as a fraction of regular traffic.
+Acceptable value is a floating point number between 0.0 (0%) and 1.0 (100%).

-Default: **128**
+Default: **`1.0`**